RubyNative/SwiftRuby/README.md

 to allow for automatic conversion between types.
 Return values are concrete types String Int, Float or Data or an instance.

-A flavour of the common SwiftRuby idioms implemented thus far is given below:
+A flavour of the common Ruby idioms implemented in Swift thus far is given below:

 ![Icon](http://injectionforxcode.johnholdsworth.com/ruby.png)

-SwiftRuby has avoided operator overloading as much as Ruby with one exception: subscripting when working with Strings.
+SwiftRuby has avoided using operator overloading as much as Ruby with one exception: subscripting when working with Strings.
 There are two general forms.
-Subscripting with integers to extract ranges fro Strings and subscripting with Strings to provide a succinct syntax for Regular Expressions.
+Subscripting with integers to extract ranges from Strings and subscripting with Strings to provide a succinct syntax for Regular Expressions.

 ### Subscripting Strings